Full-Time

 Online students will receive the exam paper via the online learning platform.

-The camera should be positioned so that both the student's face and the writing surface are fully visible.
+The camera must be positioned clearly so that both the student’s face and their writing surface are fully visible at all times.

-If the camera is not turned on, or if it is not positioned correctly, the exam paper will not be marked.
+If the camera is not turned on, not positioned correctly, or if the screen is not shared, the exam will not be marked.

 Sisters will be placed in individual virtual rooms to ensure their privacy.